-- plus or minus income or loss (excluding allowance for funds used during construction) from any partnerships in which the company holds an equity interest, which is recorded as equity income per accounting rules (partnership income or loss, adjusted to reflect any financing that is different than the plan); - plus or minus amounts recorded in other income/expense associated with noncontrolling interests; - plus or minus income or loss related to the company's stranded cost recovery and system restoration bonds; - plus or minus any mark-to-market accounting entries and net natural gas inventory adjustments not reflected in the plan; - plus or minus any differences in income from the deployment of Smart Grid related to the U.S. Department of Energy (DOE) stimulus grant than planned; - plus any unplanned expenses required by new legislation or regulation; - plus any unplanned restructuring costs (restructuring costs are defined to include termination benefits provided to current employees that are voluntarily or involuntarily terminated; costs to terminate a contract that is not a capital lease; and costs to consolidate facilities or relocate employees); - plus impairment of goodwill; - plus or minus the financial impacts of any acquisitions, mergers and divestitures, including any impacts not reflected in the plan related to a master limited partnership or joint venture or any special financing arrangements; - · plus or minus the financial impacts of any changes in accounting standards; and - plus expenses incurred associated with Docket No. 39068 before the Public Utility Commission of Texas (CPS Application to Adjust Rates and Collect Revenues), which we refer to as "Docket No. 39068."
+- plus or minus income or loss (excluding allowance for funds used during construction) from any partnerships in which the company holds an equity interest, which is recorded as equity income per accounting rules; - · plus or minus amounts recorded in other income/expense associated with non-controlling interests; - plus or minus income or loss related to the company's stranded cost recovery and system restoration bonds; - plus or minus any mark-to-market accounting entries and net natural gas inventory adjustments not reflected in the plan; - plus any unplanned expenses required by new legislation or regulation; - plus any unplanned restructuring costs (restructuring costs are defined to include termination benefits provided to current employees that are voluntarily or involuntarily terminated; costs to terminate a contract that is not a capital lease; and costs to consolidate facilities or relocate employees); - plus impairment of goodwill; - plus or minus the significant financial impacts of any acquisitions, mergers and divestitures, including any impacts not reflected in the plan related to a master limited partnership or joint venture or any special financing arrangements; - plus or minus unplanned expenses associated with the launch of new business associated with Energy Services group; and - plus or minus the financial impacts of any changes in accounting standards.

-For 2011, the various levels of achievement for "core operating income," the most significant performance objective for CenterPoint Energy, as well as each of its Electric Transmission and Distribution, Natural Gas Distribution, Interstate Pipelines and Field Services business units, were as follows:
+For 2012, the various levels of achievement for "core operating income," the most significant performance objective for CenterPoint Energy, as well as each of its Electric Transmission and Distribution, Natural Gas Distribution, Interstate Pipelines and Field Services business units, were as follows:

-In M illions Business Unit Threshold (\$) Target (\$) Maximum (\$) Exceptional (\$) CenterPoint Energy 1,062.0 1,142.0 1,184.0 1,223.0 Electric Transmission and Distribution 375.3 395.0 414.8 426.6 Natural Gas Distribution 207.3 218.2 229.1 235.7 Interstate Pipelines 246.7 259.7 272.7 285.7 Field Services 178.9 190.3 201.7 213.1
+In Millions Business Unit Threshold (\$) Target (\$) Maximum (\$) Exceptional (\$) CenterPoint Energy 1,044.0 1,135.0 1,177.0 1,216.0 Electric Transmission and Distribution 388.5 408.9 429.3 449.8 Natural Gas Distribution 209.4 220.4 231.4 242.4 Interstate Pipelines 210.5 233.9 245.6 257.3 Field Services 184.4 204.9 215.1 225.4

-The threshold levels above are based on our 2011 business plan, as approved by the Board of Directors, (i) less 4.5% for CenterPoint Energy, (ii) less 5% for Electric Transmission and Distribution, Natural Gas Distribution, and Interstate Pipelines, and (iii) less 6% for Field Services.
-The exceptional levels are based upon exceeding our 2011 approved business plan by 10% for CenterPoint Energy and Interstate Pipelines, 12% for Field Services, and 8% for Electric Transmission and Distribution.
+The threshold levels above are based on our 2012 business plan, as approved by the Board of Directors, (i) less 5.5% for CenterPoint Energy, (ii) less 5% for Electric Transmission and Distribution and Natural Gas Distribution and, (iii) less 10% for Interstate Pipelines and Field Services.
+The exceptional levels are based upon exceeding our 2012 approved business plan by 10%.